adityathebe/adityathebe.com/content/posts/twitter-bot-tutorial-nodejs/index.md

 You can't create a bot without a twitter account.
 Sign up for a new account [here](https://twitter.com/signup?lang=en).

 Great!
 Now we'll need something called `API keys`.
 API keys are the 'username and password' for your bot.
-Your Bot will require this to make API calls, or in simple words, interact with the data on twitter's server.
+Your Bot will require them to make API calls, or in simple words, interact with the data on twitter's server.
 To get your API keys, you need to first create a Twitter app.
 Go to [apps.twitter.com](https://apps.twitter.com) to get them.

 ![Create new app on Twitter](./create_twitter_app_1.png)_Create new app on Twitter_